idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/nonlinear_convergence_problems.md

 ## Component disappearance

 Similar remarks may be made about component disappearance.
-Often times it is useful to explicitly write the equations to determine where the zeroes (and noninvertability) are occuring.
+Often times it is useful to explicitly write the equations to determine where the zeroes (and noninvertibility) are occurring.